hundredwatt/seatbelt/seatbelt/README.md

 *   `hash_seed`: The seed value used for both `hashtextextended` (SQL) and `PostgresHashtextextend` (Go).
 *   `output`: Paths for the `select_csv_path` and `replication_csv_path` output files.
 *   `debug`: Boolean flag to enable verbose debug logging.
+*   `environment`: Map of environment variables to set if not already defined in the system environment.

 ## Packages